 - Bicycles, scooters, tricycles, skate boards, roller / in-line skates or shoes with wheels are not allowed inside our venues or restaurants.

 - Disability assistance equipment, such as wheelchairs and electric scooters, are available for rent.
 Personal wheelchairs are welcome on campus.
-Traditional electric assistance scooters are also welcome, however, upright or "Segway" scooters are not permitted on campus for use only by guests with mobility limitations.
+Traditional electric assistance scooters are also welcome, however, upright or "Segway" scooters are permitted on campus for use only by guests with mobility limitations.
 Segways that are used must be brought by the guest.
 We do not rent Segways.

 Historic Ride/Transportation Rules and Regulations